bacloud14/exec/README.md

 ### Clients:
-Should have as many clients as possible (per language) For now testing service through: https://github.com/bacloud14/exec_client
+Should have as many clients as possible (per language) For now just testing the service through a notebook: https://github.com/bacloud14/exec_client
 ### Security:

 An important consideration, is that I try to secure the service without any form of authentication.
 Access to resources is open through API with obfuscated URLs, and all resources are claimed after 14 days the last execution for the current user session started running.
 On server no logging of any user information is there.
 The only exceptions are: